armin-reichert/mazes/README.md

 ## Maze generation algorithms

-*A note to all of you who are interested in the content of this repository: An idiot of moderator at StackOverflow deleted some of my answers to StackOverflow users and set my reputation to zero (LOL) because I gave them pointers to this repository.
+*Some idiot of moderator at StackOverflow deleted some of my answers to StackOverflow users and set my reputation to zero (LOL) because I gave them pointers to this repository.
 This moderator moron claimed I would do "self promoting".
 Self promoting what?
 Free code with an MIT license written by a retired software developer? @StackOverflow moderator: Fuck you, you are a complete idiot!*

 This project provides Java implementations of more than 35 algorithms for generating so called "perfect mazes" (which are just spanning trees of undirected graphs).